James H. Knowlton: Early life and career

 Knowlton was born in Canandaigua, New York, in 1813.
 His brother and parents moved to the Wisconsin Territory in the 1830s, and he joined them at Janesville in 1838.
 He was there only briefly before moving to Mineral Point, and in 1847, he moved to Shullsburg, in Lafayette County.
 At Shullsburg he completed his legal studies, was admitted to the bar, and served as the first probate judge of the county.

 Political career

 He was a member of the legal team defending Judge Levi Hubbell during his 1853 impeachment, and later that year was elected to the Wisconsin State Assembly as a Democrat.
 He was not reelected in 1854, but was returned to office again in 1856, this time as a Republican.
 Following the 1855 election, however, Knowlton became involved in Republican gubernatorial candidate Coles Bashford's legal challenge of the election results.
 Bashford ultimately prevailed and took office in March 1856.

 After the 1856 legislative session, Knowlton moved back to Janesville, in Rock County, where he was elected to his third and final Assembly term in 1857.

+Knowlton played a pivotal role in the construction of the old Wisconsin State Capitol, and in keeping the state's seat of government in Madison.
+In May 1858, the State Assembly debated whether to move the capital to Milwaukee or to construct a new building that would replace the existing capitol in Madison.
+The proposal to move the capital passed the Assembly, 41–38, with Knowlton's support.
+However, Knowlton asked that the bill be put to a second vote.
+The motion to reconsider was passed by one vote.
+Knowlton and two other members then changed their votes, causing the bill to be defeated.

 In 1862, he was a candidate for Wisconsin Supreme Court but was not elected.